opentofu/opentofu/docs/plugin-protocol/releasing-new-version.md

 ## Update OpenTF's Version Constraints

-OpenTF only downloads providers that speak protocol versions it is compatible with from the Registry during `terraform init`.
+OpenTF only downloads providers that speak protocol versions it is compatible with from the Registry during `opentf init`.
 When adding support for a new protocol, you need to tell OpenTF it knows that protocol version.
-Modify the `SupportedPluginProtocols` variable in hashicorp/terraform's `internal/getproviders/registry_client.go` file to include the new protocol.
+Modify the `SupportedPluginProtocols` variable in opentffoundation/opentf's `internal/getproviders/registry_client.go` file to include the new protocol.

 ## Test Running a Provider With the Test Framework